johnshearing/PrivateKeyVault/README.md

   * The file you are looking at (extractedTextFile.txt) should be identical to the file containing bob's public key which is called bobs_public_key.txt.
   * Close the Leafpad text editor.
   *
-  * This is easy to check that the files are the same since both files are now in the same directory.
+  * It's easy to check that the files are the same since both files are now in the same directory.
   * Return to the menu application.
   * Highlight the menu option which says **Work at the command prompt** and press the **Enter** key.
   * You will be prompted to select the working directory.